hudson-and-thames/arbitragelab/docs/source/copula_approach/mispricing_index_strategy.rst

 Possible Issues
 ###############
+The following are critiques for the default strategy.
+For a thorough comparison in large amounts of stocks across several decades, read For the AND-OR strategy, read more in [Rad et al. 2016] on comparisons with other common strategies, using the AND-OR logic.

-1. The strategy's outcome is quite sensitive to the values of opening and exiting triggers to the point that a well-fitted copula with a not good sets of parameters can actually lose money.
+1. The default strategy's outcome is quite sensitive to the values of opening and exiting triggers to the point that a well-fitted copula with a not-so-good set of parameters can actually lose money.

 2. The trading signal is generated from the flags series, and the flags series will be calculated from the copula that we use to model.